 Families require alternative payment options should contact our Executive Director, Shelley Bradaric upon registration at email@example.com

-All registrations are tentative pending program approval by the Ministry of Education, HWDSB, and other authorities due to COVID-19 policies.
-Regardless of the anticipated payment dates shown here, we will not request payments until we have approval to proceed and the payment deadline will be adjusted as needed.
+All registrations (paid or not) are tentative pending program approval by the Ministry of Education, HWDSB, and other authorities due to COVID-19 policies.

 Want to make a change or cancellation?